I decided to create something similar but with CSS. And with a message about semantic HTML. I’ve recreated the experience below.

 <title> element inside the

-<svg> element to tell assistive technologies that it’s a graphic.
+<svg> element to tell assistive technologies that it’s an image.

 3) Charts and maps